THE SYRIAN SERIES, DAY 2

 CHURCH OF SAINT TAKLA

-Just below the tomb is the Church of Saint Takla, another victim of the civil war but also restored.
-It seems the effort and attention are always on the religious monuments here, other things might be light years behind the rest of the world but never will a church be in a state of disrepair for too long!
+Just below the tomb is the Church of Saint Takla, another victim of the civil war, which has also been restored.
+It seems the effort and attention are always on the religious monuments here; other things might be light-years behind the rest of the world, but a church will never be left in disrepair for too long!

 AL MASHTAYAH

-Our last stop today is the town of Al Mashtayah to rest the head at Al Wadi hotel before visiting Krak des Chevaliers in the morning, another of Syria’s highlights.
-It will be doing well to beat todays!
+Our last stop today is the town of Al Mashtayah, where we will rest our heads at the Al Wadi hotel before visiting Krak des Chevaliers in the morning, another of Syria’s highlights.
+I’ll be doing well to top today!

 FINAL THOUGHTS